You can set permissions for a site without changing your default settings.

 - File editing: Sites usually access files and folders on your device for features, like to automatically save your work.

-- Clipboard: Sites usually read your clipboard for features like keeping your copied text's formatting.
+- Clipboard: Sites usually read your clipboard for features such as keeping your copied text's formatting.

-- Payment handlers: Sites usually install payment handlers for features like easier checkout.
+- Payment handlers: Sites usually install payment handlers for features such as easier checkout.

-- Augmented reality: Sites usually track your camera position for AR features, like games.
+- Augmented reality: Sites usually track your camera position for AR features such as games.

 - Virtual reality: Sites often use your virtual reality devices and data to let you enter VR sessions.